Gesare5/sitter-service/README.md

 # Find a Sitter
-An App that matches Sitters with Clients Requiring Sitting Service
+An App that matches Sitters with Clients Requiring Sitting(pet/house) Service